Charlie & Carol Cash: RMDs & Long-Term Care Planning

 • The couple must begin taking Required Minimum Distributions (RMD) soon.

-• They complete HALO Assessments projecting a 6-year, $7,500/month combined need for care, likely to begin well into their 90s.
+• They complete HALO Assessments projecting a combined future care need of 6-years, at $7,500/month.

 And....Does your current LTC wholesaling resource provide a presentation tool like this?